^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Viral hepatitis C ( Hepatitis C ) is a viral disease that most often occurs in the form of posttransfusion hepatitis with a predominance of jaundice and light forms and is prone to chronizing the process.
-The causative agent is the hepatitis C virus (HCV), contains RNA.
-Based on the phylogenetic analysis, 6 HCV genotypes and more than 80 subtypes have been isolated.
-Genotype 1 is the most common genotype in the whole world (40-80% of isolates).
-Genotype 1a is a predominant subtype for the United States, and 1b predominates in Western Europe and South Asia.
-Genotype 2 is common throughout the world, but occurs at a lower frequency than genotype 1 (10-40%).
+Viral hepatitis C ( Hepatitis C ) is a viral disease that most often occurs as post-transfusion hepatitis with a predominance of anicteric and mild forms and tends to become chronic.
+The causative agent is the hepatitis C virus (HCV), which contains RNA.
+Based on phylogenetic analysis, 6 HCV genotypes and more than 80 subtypes have been identified.
+Genotype 1 is the most common genotype worldwide (40-80% of isolates).
+Genotype 1a is the predominant subtype for the USA, and 1b predominates in Western Europe and South Asia.
+Genotype 2 is common worldwide, but occurs less frequently than genotype 1 (10-40%).
 Genotype 3 is typical for India, Pakistan, Australia and Scotland.
-Genotype 4 is prevalent mainly in Central Asia and Egypt, genotype 5 in South Africa, and genotype 6 in Hong Kong and Macau.
+Genotype 4 is distributed mainly in Central Asia and Egypt, genotype 5 in South Africa, and genotype 6 in Hong Kong and Macau.

-40-75% of patients register an asymptomatic form of the disease, in 50-75% of patients with acute viral hepatitis C chronic hepatitis is formed, in 20% of them cirrhosis develops.
-An important role of viral hepatitis C is attributed to the etiology of hepatocellular carcinoma.
+In 40-75% of patients, an asymptomatic form of the disease is registered, in 50-75% of patients with acute viral hepatitis C, chronic hepatitis is formed, in 20% of them, liver cirrhosis develops.
+An important role of viral hepatitis C is also assigned in the etiology of hepatocellular carcinoma.

-HCV genome contains the positively charged single-stranded RNA, which encodes 3 structural (nucleocapsid protein core and shell nucleoproteins E 1 -E 2 ) and 5 structural (NS 1, NS 2, NS 3, NS 4, NS 5 ) proteins.
-To each of these proteins are synthesized AT, found in the blood of patients with viral hepatitis C.
+The HCV genome is represented by a single-stranded positively charged RNA, which codes for 3 structural (nucleocapsid protein core and envelope nucleoproteins E1 - E2 ) and 5 structural (NS1 , NS2 , NS3 , NS4 , NS5 ) proteins.
+ATs are synthesized for each of these proteins and are found in the blood of patients with viral hepatitis C.

-A distinctive feature of viral hepatitis C is the undulating course of the disease, in which three phases are distinguished: acute, latent and reactive phase.
+A distinctive feature of viral hepatitis C is the wave-like course of the disease, in which three phases are distinguished: acute, latent and reactivation phase.

-• The acute phase is characterized by an increase in the activity of hepatic enzymes in the blood serum, the content of antibodies of classes IgM and IgG (to nucleocapsid core) to HCV with the growth of titers, as well as HCV RNA.
+• The acute phase is characterized by an increase in the activity of liver enzymes in the blood serum, the content of IgM and IgG antibodies (to the nucleocapsid protein core) to HCV with an increase in titers, as well as HCV RNA.

-• The latent phase is characterized by the absence of clinical manifestations, the presence in the blood of IgG antibodies (to nucleocapsid core and nonstructural NS 3 -NS 5 proteins ) to HCV in high titers, the absence of antibodies of IgM class and HCV RNA or their presence in low concentrations against the background of a slight increase activity of liver enzymes during periods of exacerbation.
+• The latent phase is characterized by the absence of clinical manifestations, the presence of IgG antibodies (to the nucleocapsid protein core and non-structural proteins NS 3 -NS 5 ) to HCV in high titers in the blood, the absence of IgM antibodies and HCV RNA or their presence in low concentrations against the background of a slight increase in the activity of liver enzymes during periods of exacerbation.

-Detection of total IgG antibodies to HCV by ELISA is not enough to diagnose hepatitis C virus, it is necessary to confirm their presence (by immunoblotting method) in order to exclude the false-positive result of the study.
-The patient should be examined for IgG-class antibodies to different HCV proteins (to the core protein and NS proteins) and antibodies of IgM class to HCV in dynamics.
-The results of serological studies in conjunction with clinical and epidemiological data allow to establish the diagnosis and stage of the disease (it is important for the correct choice of treatment method).
+Detection of total IgG antibodies to HCV by ELISA is not enough to diagnose viral hepatitis C; their presence must be confirmed (by immunoblotting) to exclude a false-positive test result.
+The patient should be examined for IgG antibodies to various HCV proteins (to the core protein and NS proteins) and IgM antibodies to HCV over time.
+The results of serological studies together with clinical and epidemiological data allow us to establish the diagnosis and stage of the disease (important for the correct choice of treatment method).